leo-editor/leo-editor/leo/doc/demo.md

 **Demos can be fully automated**

-During development, it's fine to move from one slide to the next using demo-next (bound to `Ctrl-9` in the example top-level node).
-But just before creating a video or slide show, devs can define this **teardown_script**:
+During development, it's fine to move from one slide to the next using `Ctrl-9` (demo-next) But just before creating a video or slide show, devs can define this **teardown_script**:

 ```python
 def teardown_script(self):